MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementDeviceConfigurationRestrictedAppViolation.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphRestrictedAppsViolation>`: Violation of restricted apps configuration profile per device per user
+`BODYPARAMETER <IMicrosoftGraphRestrictedAppsViolation>`: Violation of restricted apps configuration profile per device per user
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceConfigurationId <String>]`: Device configuration profile unique identifier, must be Guid
   - `[DeviceConfigurationName <String>]`: Device configuration profile name
   - `[DeviceName <String>]`: Device name